-These were some of the beautiful and magnificent traditional jewellery styles of Jammu and Kashmir.
+These were some of the beautiful and magnificent traditional jewellery of Jammu and Kashmir.

 Which type of jewellery did you like the most?
-Drop comments and let us know about your favourite pick.
+Drop comments and let us know about your favorite pick.

 Read about the traditional attire of Jammu and Kashmir.